danjquinn42/Ratter/ratter.md

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
 Learn the basics of `Easel.js`.
+Create Sprites.
 Goals for the day:

 - Get a green bundle with `webpack`
+- Complete pixel artwork and learn how to sample sprites from a single file.
 - Learn enough `Easel.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
-First, build out the `Cell` object to connect to the `Board` object.
-Then, use `board.js` to create and render at least the square grid, ideally all 3 grid types.
-Build in the ability to toggle the live/dead states on click for each cell.
-Goals for the day:
+First, build out the `Rat` object to connect to the `Street` object.
+Then, use `street.js` to create and render at least a blank street map with the rat scurrying according to input from the user.

-- Complete the `cell.js` module (constructor, update functions)
+- Complete the `rat.js` module (constructor, update functions)
-- Render a square grid to the `Canvas` using `Easel.js`
+- Render the street to the `Canvas` using `Easel.js`
-- Make each cell in the grid clickable, toggling the state of the square on click
+- Make the rat responsive to keyboard input, scurrying regular distances up, down, left, and right.

+**Day 3**: Create Obstacle class in the `obstacle.js` file and add hit-detection in the `street.js` file.
+Render the obstacles moving on the street.
+Make sure the game ends when the rat hits an obstacle.
+Add walking animation to pedestrians if time permits.

+**Day 4**: Add dumpsters and score counter.
+Add game over screen when the rat hits an obstacle.
+Add rewards appearing randomly for 5-10 seconds at a time on the street.

-- Do the same for triangular and hexagonal grids
+- Assign point values to the dumpsters and to pizza slices

-**Day 3**: Create the automata logic backend.
-Build out modular functions for handling the different grid types along with their unique neighbor checks and rule sets.
-Incorporate the automata logic into the `Board.js` rendering.
-Goals for the day:

-- Export an `Automata` object with correct type and handling logic
-- Have a functional grid on the `Canvas` frontend that correctly handles iterations from one generation of the game to the next

-**Day 4**: Install the controls for the user to interact with the game.
-Style the frontend, making it polished and professional.
-Goals for the day:

-- Create controls for game speed, stop, start, reset, and shape type
-- Have a styled `Canvas`, nice looking controls and title
-- If time: include buttons on the side to toggle the color scheme of the cells
+- Update the point counter when a collision is detected with Reward objects.
+- Create a new Rat object whenever the players rat reaches a dumpster.

 ### Bonus features

 There are many directions this cellular automata engine could eventually go.
 Some anticipated updates are:

-- [ ] Add options for different rule sets
+- [ ] Add multiple levels
-- [ ] Add multiple choices for starting states that are interesting
+- [ ] Add high score list
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)